 The characters were okay, I liked some better than others.
 I am not a huge fan of insta-love between two characters, but in this case, it suited the story.
 I wasn't particularly excited about these characters or their backstory, I was more interested in knowing what was going to happen to the story.
 It was very fun to read.
 It gets a little predictable, especially the end but I was so into the story that it didn't bother me that much.
 I just wanted to know what was going to happen, where everything was going to lead me that I didn't fully realize I knew what was going to happen.
 I just couldn't put the book down!
 Ernshaw kept the story fascinating from the first page till the very last.
 I got sucked in her world and didn't want to leave.

 I think this cover is very pretty.
 I like 'simple' covers like this.
 The reason I put this book in my TBR-list is because of the cover.
 The colors are nice, I like the font they used and absolutely love the drawings on it.

 Would I recommend it?
 Yes, definitely would.
 It's an easy read.
 I read The Wicked Deep in a couple of hours.
-I gave it four starts and a half, because I enjoyed reading the novel and I couldn't put the book down but I wouldn't call it my new favorite book.
+I gave it four stars and a half because I enjoyed reading the novel and I couldn't put the book down but I wouldn't call it my new favorite book.
 That's why I didn't give it 5 stars.

 About the author